beehive-lab/TornadoVM/assembly/src/docs/2_EXAMPLES.md

 More examples using vector types are provided in the `examples` directory.

 The following code shows a snippet of the generated OpenCL C code using the vector types.
-It loads the data from global memory to local memory for the two input arrays.
+First, it loads the data from global memory to local memory for the two input arrays.
 Then it performs the addition and finally it stores the result in the new position in global memory.

 ```c
 v4f_18 = vload4(0, (__global float *) ul_17);  // <- float4 load